privacyguides/privacyguides.org/docs/dns.md

     ispDNS --> | No | nothing(Do nothing)
 ```

 When we do a DNS lookup, it's generally because we want to access a resource.
-Below we will discuss some of the methods that may disclose your browsing activities even when using encrypted DNS:
+Below, we will discuss some of the methods that may disclose your browsing activities even when using encrypted DNS:

 ### IP Address
 The simplest way to determine browsing activity might be to look at the IP addresses your devices are accessing.
 For example, if the observer knows that `privacyguides.org` is at `198.98.54.105`, and your device is requesting data from `198.98.54.105`, there is a good chance you're visiting Privacy Guides.

 This method is only useful when the IP address belongs to a server that only hosts few websites.
-It's also not very useful if the site is hosted on a shared platform, (e.g. Github Pages, Cloudflare Pages, Netlify, Wordpress, Blogger etc).
+It's also not very useful if the site is hosted on a shared platform, (e.g. Github Pages, Cloudflare Pages, Netlify, Wordpress, Blogger, etc).
 It also isn't very useful if the server is hosted behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy), which is very common on the modern Internet.

 ### Server Name Indication (SNI)
-Server Name Indication, is typically used when a IP address hosts many websites.
+Server Name Indication is typically used when a IP address hosts many websites.
 This could be a service like Cloudflare, or some other [Denial-of-service attack](https://en.wikipedia.org/wiki/Denial-of-service_attack) protection.

 1. Start capturing again with `tshark`.
 We've added a filter with our IP address so you don't capture many packets:
    ```